 From the date of conception, trough embryo development, till birth, 38 – 40 weeks should pass, in order to be able to say that the baby is mature and that its born fully carried.
 If there is uncertainty about the date when a baby is conceived, the most probable term for birth is determined.
-The duration of the pregnancy is calculated from the first day of the last menstrual cycle and then 280 days or 40 weeks are added, the duration of a normal pregnancy.
+The duration of the pregnancy is calculated from the first day of the last menstrual cycle and then 280 days or 40 weeks are added, which are the duration of a normal pregnancy.

 The life of the baby in the womb is called prenatal (lat.
 Natus, born) or intrauterine (lat.
 Uterus, womb) – and is divided into three phases:

 Just a few hours after fertilization, the egg – now called the zygote, begins to split.
 When it goes through the Fallopian tube to the uterus, it has already formed a cluster of cells that are almost the size of a grain of rice.
-This is so called Morula.
+This is known as a morula.

 After several days, the morula begins to differentiate the outer layer of the cells from the inner cell nucleus.
 The outer layer is thickened, that is the so-called trophoblast from which the fetus and the placenta of the fetus will develop.

-Approximately 12 to 14 days after fertilization, the outer layer of the egg cell gets fringed surface, by which it is attached to the mucous of the uterus.
+Approximately 12 to 14 days after fertilization, the outer layer of the egg cell gets a fringed surface, by which it is attached to the mucous of the uterus.
 This is called implantation of the egg cell.
 At the same time, two cavities are formed in the inner wall of the cell core.
 A cell layer remains among them, which is differentiated into three embryonic leaves.
 This is the basis from which the whole child’s organism will develop.

-The embryo is growing rapidly, at the end of the first month of the pregnancy, its length is only 1 mm, and at the end of the second month it is already 20 mm long.
+The embryo grows rapidly.
+At the end of the first month of the pregnancy, its length is only 1 mm, and at the end of the second month it is already 20 mm long.
 Along with the weight gain, in the embryo, the first signs of the organs are showing up.
 Cells are increasingly differentiated among themselves and form various tissues, i.e. functional integrity – organs.

-The basic principle in the development of the embryo and later the fetus, is seen precisely in the constant formation of an increasing number of special elements in the human organism – individualization and in their stronger interconnection in one entity – integration.
+The basic principle in the development of the embryo and later the fetus, is seen precisely in the constant formation of an increasing number of special elements in the human organism – individualization, and in their stronger interconnection in one entity – integration.

 With the development of the placenta and the onset of its function, the embryo stage in the prenatal development period of the baby ends.
 At the beginning of the next, fetal stage, the baby is already an independent – autonomous organism with its own blood circulation and metabolism.
-The baby depends on the mother and together they are a biological unity, but yet it is clearly separated by the placenta from the mother’s body.
+The baby depends on the mother and together they are a biological unity, but yet, it is clearly separated by the placenta from the mother’s body.

 For the onset of the fetal phase, it is characteristic that the fetus has a completely human appearance and keeps it.